OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ## Datastore Driver

-The Datastore Driver defines a set of scripts to manage the storage Back-end.
+The Datastore Driver defines a set of scripts to manage the storage backend.

 - `EXECUTABLE`: path of the transfer driver executable as an absolute path or relative to `/usr/lib/one/mads/`
 - `ARGUMENTS`: for the driver executable
-  - `-t` number of threads, i.e. number of simultaneous repo operations
+  - `-t` number of threads, i.e., number of simultaneous repo operations
   - `-d` datastore MADs, separated by commas
   - `-s` system datastore TM drivers, used to monitor shared system DS